noahgrant/resourcerer/docs/model.md

 }
 ```

 Note that `this.id` is automatically set to whichever value is passed in at the `idAttribute` key (default: 'id').
-Pass the `parse: true` option to have the attributes get run through the Model's `parse` method before getting set.
+Pass the `parse: true` option to have the data get run through the Model's `parse` method before getting set.

 ### toJSON